maxsitt/insect-detect-docs/docs/hardware/buildinstructions_enclosure.md

 ![Enclosure camera hole finish](assets/images/camera_hole_finish.jpg){ width="500" }

-After we fixed the acrylic glass piece to the top of the lid, let it sit for some time to make sure the glue is hard enough to proceed.
+After you fixed the acrylic glass piece to the top of the lid, let it sit for some time to make sure the glue is hard enough to proceed.
 Check the instructions of the glue you used for the minimum amount of time required to harden.

 ![Enclosure camera hole glass ready](assets/images/camera_hole_glass.jpg){ width="600" }